meilisearch/strapi-plugin-meilisearch/README.md

 If you don't have a running Strapi project yet, you can either launch the [playground present in this project](#-run-the-playground) or [create a Strapi project](https://strapi.io/documentation/developer-docs/latest/getting-started/quick-start.html).

-We recommend adding your collections in development mode to allow the server reloads needed to apply hooks.
+We recommend adding your collections in development mode to allow the server reloads needed to apply a listener to the collections.

 ```bash
 strapi develop